06 01 2026

 Public law

 His public law practice is very wide ranging.
-He has appeared in a number of high-profile public law cases including:
+He has appeared in a number of high-profile public law cases.
+He was a co-founder and co-editor of Judicial Review for many years and is now a consultant editor.

 Retained/ Assimilated EU law